 The prize recognises excellence in three creative writing categories: fiction, nonfiction* and poetry.

 The Prize is named after and supported by international best-selling author John Marsden, sponsored by Hachette Australia and administered by Express Media.
 The prize is judged by John Marsden, alongside representatives from Hachette Australia and Express Media.

-Fifteen shortlisted writers will be invited to meet John Marsden and participate in an exclusive creative writing workshop with Mark Brandi, one of Australia’s most exciting debut novelists.
+Fifteen shortlisted writers will be invited to a special event to meet John Marsden and also participate in an exclusive creative writing workshop with Mark Brandi, one of Australia’s most exciting debut novelists.

-*Unsure what we mean by the category ‘creative nonfiction’?
+*Unsure what we’re looking for in the nonfiction category?
 Head here to learn more.